Q: When does flu season start?

 Q: If a child does get sick, what can parents do to care for their children at home?

 A: Plenty of fluids and rest are important, and if a child has a fever, treat it with acetaminophen or ibuprofen.
+Children should not receive aspirin, especially those with influenza.
 You should monitor your child closely, especially if they cannot express themselves well.
 If they are reasonably comfortable, able to drink, voiding every 6-8 hours, and have no trouble breathing, they can be safely treated at home, regardless of the flu or COVID-19.

 If you have family members who are under the age of 2 or over 65, you especially want to keep them away, as they are the people who most frequently develop complications from the flu.
 If there are family members over age 65, the CDC highly recommends that these family members get the high-dose flu vaccine, which is designed to provide better protection against the flu.